marcelm/radonwave/README.md

 I am not quite sure what the value “Radon conc.
 1 day” is.
 After a reset, the value reported here was identical to the “Radon conc. average” value for the first 24 hours and then started to differ.
+It is possibly some type of long-term average: After we had radon mitigation installed, the value has been dropping very slowly.
+It is not the same as the 48 hour, month or year average as reported by the app, but probably closer to three months.

 # Other notes